 - Barbecue set up (both ceramic barbecues like Big Green Egg and kettle barbecues like Weber grills)

 - Correct cooking and resting

 We prepare the ingredients as a group and participants work in pairs to to look after each barbecue, 2 people to a barbecue.
-The barbecues we use for this class are Kamado Joe's Classic Joe (which is equivalent in size to a large Big Green Egg) and ProQ Frontier Elite (bullet-shaped smoker) and Weber's Mastertouch 57cm.
-We provide notes and recipes for you to keep after the class and we'll cook plenty to eat during the class.
+The barbecues we use for this class are Kamado Joe's Classic Joe (which is equivalent in size to a large Big Green Egg) and ProQ Excel Elite (bullet-shaped smoker) and Weber's Mastertouch 57cm.
+If you wish to learn using one of these models in particular please contact us before booking the class as the numbers of certain barbecues may be limited on the day of the class.